-If you need ideas, here are some additional points every business’ website should touch on:
+If you need ideas, here are some additional points every business website should touch on:

 1. About: You can talk about your work experience, employees, specialties, achievements, and much more.

 2. Products and services: If you own a clothing store, you wouldn’t want to sell men’s and women’s clothing and shoes all on the same page.
-Creating unique pages for each customer segment make it easier for users to find what they’re looking for.
+Creating unique pages for each customer segment makes it easier for users to find what they’re looking for.
 Each page should include relevant keywords to help you rank in more SERPs.

 Choose quality over quantity

 An easy way to break up your text is to signpost with headings and subheadings.
-Not only does this help readers navigate and skim your site, a heading with a keyword can boost your page’s SEO ranking for that term.
+Not only does this help readers navigate and skim your site, but a heading with a keyword can boost your page’s SEO ranking for that term.

 Include high-quality images and videos

 Images and videos help break up large bodies of text, keeping the reader engaged while making your site visually appealing.
-More importantly, visuals help tell your business’ story and establish credibility and authority.
+More importantly, visuals help tell your story and establish credibility and authority.